VAVA-tim-Sme-carovny/DeliGo/README.md

 **DeliGo** is a Tracking system  designed to help staff track, order and manage their created orders.
 It is built with a **Java com.deligo.Backend (BE)**, a **Java FX springboot com.deligo.Frontend (FE)**, and a **REST API** for seamless communication between the two.
 The project follows a **modular architecture**, allowing for independent development of components.

-** For following project you will have to use explicitly Open JDK 21 or Oracle JDK 21  - other versions like Amazon Coretto wont work !!!**
+** For following project you will have to use explicitly Open JDK 21 or Oracle JDK 21  - other versions like Amazon Coretto wont work !!!
+Set all settings for you running Java version**

 ---